berserkware/waffleweb/docs/How-To-Guides/Custom-Error-Pages.rst

 	def methodNotAllowed():
 	    return render(filePath='405.html')

-Remember to set the status of the response to the status of the handler because if you don't the status will the 200.
+Remember to set the status of the response to the status of the handler, because if you don't the status will the 200 OK.